thruthesky/site-old-20180411/README.md

 # Lazy Loading

 * All page must be lazy loaded.
 This means all page folder must be a module and registered as a route.

+# FlowChart

+## Domain Navigation

+* The app decide which `site` to use based on the domain user accesses/visits.
+ * For instance, `wwww.ontue.com` domain will open the page `src/app/sites/ontue/ontue-home/ontue-home.page`
+ * This navigation is done by the combination of `app-routing.modules.ts` and `app.component.ts`.

+# Boostrap CSS Version 4.0 Support

+* @see `theme/bootstrap-copy.scss` for full documentation.